StarRocks/starrocks/docs/table_design/Data_distribution.md

 - The first level is partitioning: supports Range distribution and no partitioning (the entire table is regarded as one partition).

-- The second level is bucketing: Within a partition, data in a partition need to be further distributed into smaller bucktes.
-There are two ways to distribute data into buckets, Hash and Random distribution. as for the  number of buckets, StarRocks can automatically set the number of buckets or you can specify it manually.
+- The second level is bucketing: within a partition, data in a partition needs to be further distributed into smaller bucktes.
+There are two ways to distribute data into buckets, Hash and Random distribution.
+As for the  number of buckets, StarRocks can automatically set the number of buckets (recommended) or you can specify it manually.

->
+> **NOTE**
 >
-In addition to common distribution methods, StarRocks also supports Random distribution, which makes bucketing configuration simpler.
+In addition to common distribution methods, StarRocks also supports Random distribution, which simplies bucketing configuration.

 In summary, StarRocks supports four data distribution methods: Random, Hash, Range + Random, and Range + Hash.

 - **Random distribution**: The entire table is regarded as one partition.
 The data in the table is randomly distributed across different buckets.
-This is suitable for scenarios with small volume of data that grows slowly over time.
-If you don't specify the data distribution method, StarRocks uses this data distribution method by default.
+This is suitable for scenarios with small volume of data that grows slowly over time. **If you don't specify the data distribution method, StarRocks uses this data distribution method by default.**
 - **Hash distribution**: The entire table is regarded as one partition.
 The data in the table is divided into buckets based on the bucketing column and the number of buckets (either manually specified or automatically configured).
 - **Range+Random distribution**: The data of the table is partitioned based on the range of values in the partitioning column.
 The data within a partition is randomly distributed across different buckets.
 - **Range+hash distribution**: The data of the table is partitioned based on the range of values in the partitioning column.
 The data within a partition is further distributed into buckets based on the bucketing column and the number of buckets.